-Bloomberg, Bloomberg Green, Business Green, Business Standard, China Daily, CNBC, Financial Times, Finansavisen, Forbes Middle East, Gulf Today, India Times, Mail and Guardian, Mail Online, Malaysiakini, Money Time, Mural, NY Times, Politico, Reuters, SABC News, The Business Times, The Guardian, The Guardian, The Guardian, The Hill, The Jerusalam Post, The Straits Times, The Telegraph, The Times, TRT World, University of Cambridge, U.S. News & World, VoxEU, World Economic Forum, Yahoo!Finance.
+Bloomberg, Bloomberg Green, Business Green, Business Standard, China Daily, CNBC, Eastern Daily Press, Euro Intelligence, Financial Times, Finansavisen, Forbes Middle East, Gulf Today, India Times, Mail and Guardian, Mail Online, Malaysiakini, Money Time, Mural, NY Times, Politico, Reuters, SABC News, South China Morning Post, The Business Times, The Forum, The Guardian, The Guardian, The Hill, The Jerusalam Post, The Straits Times, The Telegraph, The Telegraph, The Times, TRT World, University of Cambridge, U.S. News & World, VoxEU, World Economic Forum, Yahoo!Finance.

 Read more about the study:

 - Working paper: Rising Temperatures, Falling Ratings: The Effect of Climate Change on Sovereign Creditworthiness